 Term of office: Appointed Chief Financial Officer and Company Secretary on 11 March 2019.

-Background and suitability for the role: Tim Hall is a Chartered Accountant with nearly 30 years’ experience of financial roles in the life science industry.
+Background and suitability for the role: Tim Hall is a Chartered Accountant with over 30 years’ experience of financial roles in the life science industry.
 He was previously CFO of Oxford Gene Technology IP Ltd and Finance Director of AIM-listed Lombard Medical Technologies PLC.
 Prior to these positions Tim held senior finance roles in UCB S.A, Celltech Group plc and Medeva PLC.

 Tim is also Company Secretary and is responsible for legal, statutory and regulatory matters and assists the Chairman and the Board Committee Chairs in preparing for meetings.